syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-to-Image-Conversion.md

 Dim worksheet As IWorksheet = workbook.Worksheets(0)

-'Convert as bitmap.
+'Convert as bitmap
 Dim image As Image = sheet.ConvertToImage(1, 1, 10, 20)

 image.Save("Sample.png", ImageFormat.Png)

-'Converts and save as stream.
+'Converts and save as stream
 Dim stream As MemoryStream = New MemoryStream()

 sheet.ConvertToImage(1, 1, 10, 20, ImageType.Metafile, stream)

-'Save the workbook to disk.
+'Save the workbook to disk
 workbook.SaveAs("Sample.xlsx")

-'Close the workbook.
+'Close the workbook
 workbook.Close()

 'No exception will be thrown if there are unsaved workbooks.